C4IROcean/odp-sdk-python/README.md

 CastFunctions.py include useful features for interpolating and plotting.
 This package is not a part of the odp_sdk package

 ## Jupyter Notebook Examples
-Example notebooks is found in the Example folder, which includes:
+Example notebooks are found in the Example folder, which includes:
 - Download data, plot the casts and create a gridded map of surface temperatures
 - Download avilable casts, explore them in an interactive map and plot the cast profile